handeyeco/dev-tool-blog/README.md

 ## Dev Tools

-`dev-tool` is the browser extension.
+`/dev-tool` is the browser extension.

 [Use this guide to temporarily install this extension.](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension#installing)